svilkata/computer_store/README.md

 # Computer Store - diploma web project on JAVA and SPRING
 # Online store for selling computers and computer components

-## I. User functionality of the system
-### Test credentials for the different users
+## First things to know
 * **!!!!!
 Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
 * **!!!!!
-You can create your own new Computer or Monitor that can edit and delete and upload photos to - when you log with user with role EMPLOYEE_PURCHASES - quickest way is to use username: purchase!!!!!!**
+You can create your own new Computer or Monitor that can edit and delete and upload photos to - when you log with user with role EMPLOYEE_PURCHASES - quickest way is to use username: purchase and password: 11111!!!!!!**

-* Main link to the website **https://web-production-08b5.up.railway.app/**
+* Main link to the website **https://web-production-08b5.up.railway.app/** (currently inactive)
-* Link to the website **https://computerstoreproject.herokuapp.com/** (will be removed soon)
+* Link to the website **https://computerstoreproject.herokuapp.com/** (currently inactive)

+## How to run the project locally
+* **Option 1** - start your Docker engine/Docker Desktop, then from the terminal go to docker folder and run the **docker-compose up** command to execute the **docker-compose.yaml** file.
+Currently working with MySQL out of the box.

+* **Option 2** - when you have a local db installed or when you want db instance on a local Docker - it could be MySQL or PostgreSQL.

+* Some remarks:
+  * On Windows or on Linux when using the local Docker db instance scenario, beware that the local db process/service should be disabled so the db port is free for the Docker db instance!
+  * On all local runs, the cloudinary functionality will not work as I am not sharing the CLOUDINARY_SECRET.

+## I. User functionality of the system
+### Login functionality - credentials for the different users
 * username: admin  password: 11111 - please do not delete the default items/please do not upload new photo for the default items
 * username: customer  password: 11111
 * username: sales  password: 11111
 * username: purchase  password: 11111 - please do not delete the default items/please do not upload new photo for the default items
+* Also a **Facebook login** functionality for customers is implemented

 ### Customer functionality - **only for users who have a role CUSTOMER**